 It doesn’t take an expert to know that rich people love luxury cars, and if you’ve ever been to Hollywood, you know that they particularly love luxury SUVs.
 Arnold Schwarzenegger, Megan Fox and Kylie Jenner are all owners of the ubiquitously boxy Mercedes G-Class model, which starts at $124,500.

 Lamborghini is ready to upend that trend with an Italian super-SUV, and CNN even said it would be a major trendsetter.
 When it hit the market, the 641-horsepower Urus cost around $200,000.
 Start saving now, and you can join the uber-wealthy in setting the trends.

-Though impacted by Hurricane Irma in 2017, hotels on the Caribbean Island of St. Barts were welcoming tourists once again by November of last year — including perennial celebrity resort Eden Rock, owned by Pippa Middleton’s in-laws.
+Though impacted by Hurricane Irma in 2017, hotels on the Caribbean Island of St. Barts were welcoming tourists once again — including perennial celebrity resort Eden Rock, owned by Pippa Middleton’s in-laws.
 From Leonardo DiCaprio to Beyoncé and Jay-Z, the rich and famous love the pristine beaches, expensive boutiques, plentiful nightlife and marriage of French and Caribbean culture found on Saint Barthélemy.

 Cannabis Beauty Products